openshift-eng/art-dashboard-ui/container/README.md

 Run `next dev -p <port number>` if you want to host the website on a particular port, but make sure that [art-dashboard-backend](https://github.com/openshift-eng/art-dashboard-server) is already up and running.
 Or the dashboard page will not load.

+See Notes if you encounter errors while running the commands above

 # Production